 Fast track designation applies to a drug that is intended to treat a serious condition and for which nonclinical or clinical data demonstrate the potential to address unmet medical need.
 It should be requested at the time of IND submission or ideally no later than the pre-NDA or pre-BLA meeting.
 The FDA must respond to requests for fast track designation within 60 days of receipt of the request.
-If granted, the applicant is eligible for actions to expedite development and review, such as frequent interaction with the review team, as well as for rolling review, meaning that the applicant may submit sections of the application as they are available.
-The timing of FDA's review of these sections depends on a number of factors, and the review clock does not start running until the agency has received a complete NDA or BLA submission.
+If granted, the applicant is eligible for actions to expedite development and review, such as frequent interaction with the review team, as well as rolling review, meaning that the applicant may submit sections of the application as they are available.
+The timing of the FDA's review of these sections depends on a number of factors, and the review clock does not start running until the agency has received a complete NDA or BLA submission.
 The FDA may withdraw fast track designation if the agency determines that the designation is no longer supported by data emerging in the drug development process.

 Priority review applies to an application (both original and efficacy supplement) for a drug that treats a serious condition and that, if approved, would provide a significant improvement in safety or effectiveness.
-It also applies to any supplement that proposes a labeling change pursuant to a report on a pediatric study.
+It also applies to any supplement that proposes a labeling change pursuant to a report on a pediatric study conducted pursuant to section 505A of the FDCA.
 A request for priority review is submitted at the time of submission of an NDA or BLA, or supplemental NDA or BLA.
 The FDA must respond within 60 days of receipt of the request.
-If granted, the review time is shortened from the standard 10 months to 6 months, beginning either at the 60 day filing date (in the case of NME NDA and original NDA submissions) or the date of receipt (in the case of non-NME original NDA submissions).
+If granted, the review time is shortened from the standard 10 months to 6 months, beginning either after the 60-day filing review period (in the case of NME NDA and original NDA submissions) or the date of receipt (in the case of non-NME original NDA submissions).